jjoannel/ai-learning-portfolio/analytics/retail sales/docs/data_dictionary.md

 ## Purpose

-This document defines every table, column, and business metric used throughout the Retail Sales Forecast project.
+This document defines every table, column, and business metric used throughout the Retail Sales project.

 ---